att-innovate/qnetdes/docs/demos/distributed-protocol.rst

 Usage
 -----
-netQuils implementation of the cat entangler requires that only one agent to initiate and execute the circuit. netQuil will transport the qubits between agents, update either clocks, and appropriately apply noise.
+NetQuil's implementation of the cat-entangler requires that only one agent initiate and execute the circuit.
+NetQuil will transport the qubits and cbits between agents, update their clocks, and appropriately apply noise.
-If `notify=True` the cat entangler will send a classical bit to each participating agent (excluding the caller), notifying all parties that the entangler has finished.
+If `notify=True` the cat-entangler will send a classical bit to each participating agent (excluding the caller), notifying all parties that the entangler has finished.
+The caller is defined as the agent passed to the control.
 If `entangler=False` the cat_entangler will entangle the target qubits and the measurement qubit (i.e. a is the measurement qubit in the example) before performing the circuit.

 .. code-block:: python
     :linenos:

     class Alice(Agent):
+        '''
+        Alice initiates cat-entangler
+        '''
         def run(self):
             # Define Qubits
-            a, phi = self.qubits
+            a, psi = self.qubits
             b = bob.qubits[0]

             cat_entangler(
-                control=(self, phi, a, ro),
+                control=(self, psi, a, ro),
                 targets=[(bob, b)],
                 entangled=False,
                 notify=True
             )

     class Bob(Agent):
+        '''
+        Bob waits to be notified that the cat-entangler has finished
+        '''
         def run(self):
-            # Measurement from cat entangler
+            # Measurement from cat-entangler
             self.crecv(alice.name)
-            # Notification that cat entangler is complete
+            # Notification that cat-entangler is complete
             self.crecv(alice.name)

     # In this example we omit the following...